 We would like to acknowledge that the Cranbrook History Centre is located on the traditional Ktunaxa homeland and extend our gratitude for the opportunity to live and learn in mutual respect and appreciation.

 The Cranbrook History Centre is a landmark site located in Cranbrook BC.
-We preserve and display internationally recognized paleontology specimens, a nationally designated railcar collection, and serve as a regional repository for the history of the East Kootenay for [all people/people of all ages/all] to explore and discover.
+We preserve and display internationally recognized paleontology specimens, a nationally designated railcar collection, and serve as a repository for the history of Cranbrook and the East Kootenay region for all to explore and discover.

 We would like to acknowledge the support of the City of Cranbrook, the Province of BC, and our many contributors and donors to operational costs for supporting our ongoing staff and contractors.